Written by Terry Smith

 Knowing exactly what you are going to be using a cordless strimmer for is important.
 The reasoning behind this is, you shouldn’t be thinking about spending hundreds of pounds on a commercial use garden strimmer if you are only going to be tending to a small pathway with a few strands of grass poking out.

 Try to work out the size of the area or areas you are going to be working on.
-Also try to think about possible areas you may have to work on.
 Will you be needing to help a friend or family member with a particularly large garden?
-You might want to think about investing in a grass strimmer with a larger cutting width if you are going to be cutting large areas.
-The battery life is also something you may need to consider too.
+If so, you might want to think about investing in a grass strimmer with a larger cutting width, and the battery life is another important factor to be considered.

 Will you be cutting back thick grass and tough weeds in overgrown areas or just tidying up your already neat well-groomed garden?
 You will most certainly need a more powerful machine if you are going to be tackling the more heavy-duty work.